"The Magnificence Of Mirth"

 I want you to remember that now and then, it’s good to step back and take life a little less seriously.
 Relax.
 Re-center.
 Find your motivation.
 Figure out why you started chasing your dreams in the first place and, more importantly, if and why you stopped.

-Let laughter be the cure for what ails you.
+Give yourself a reason to laugh!
 Success is dependent on change and the ability to “roll with the punches”, yet sometimes adapting to those changes can be a real headache.
 By sharing and demonstrating a terrific takeaway involving a two-part “see the funny” formula … let me show your group how to bring out the humor in those changes and arm your employees with the ability to adapt, change, and grow to support their goals and a thriving organization.
 When we laugh together, we work better together.
 And usually, that’s a pretty good thing!